awsdocs/aws-lambda-developer-guide/doc_source/API_ListVersionsByFunction.md

 # ListVersionsByFunction<a name="API_ListVersionsByFunction"></a>

 Returns a list of [versions](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html), with the version\-specific configuration of each\.
+Lambda returns up to 50 versions per call\.

 ## Request Syntax<a name="API_ListVersionsByFunction_RequestSyntax"></a>